Ultracold neutron accumulation in a superfluid-helium converter with magnetic multipole reflector: Saturated UCN density

-Figure $5$ shows, again for traps with the cylindrical section made of Be with $f=3\times 10^{-5}$, respectively $f=10^{-4}$, the dependence of saturated UCN density on the upper bound of the trapped UCN energy spectrum.
-This is easily calculated using eq.\ \ref{n_inf} by setting the potential $ \widetilde{V}-V_{\mathrm{He}}$ to appropriate values.
-We see that, with decreasing $\widetilde{V}$, the magnetic field needed to optimize the UCN density decreases as well.
-The reason is that a converter with lower trapping potential accumulates UCN with smaller energies for which wall collisional losses are smaller due to the energy dependence of $\overline{ \mu }\left( E\right) $ defined in eq.\ \ref{mu} and due to wall collisions occuring at a smaller rate.
-In addition, the effective volume $\gamma ^{\prime }$ decreases with $V_{\mathrm{m}R}$ faster than for neutrons with higher energies, as obvious from table $1$.
-If one wants to extract (or the experiment connected to the source is able to use) only a spectrum with low-energy UCN of say, up to $60$ neV as provided for instance by a magnetic bottle with a trapping field of $1$ T, the multipole magnet around the source will be useless for $f=3\times 10^{-5}$.
-For the worse trap with $ f=10^{-4}$ it will however still lead to a gain factor attaining a maximum of $1.4$ at $B_{R}\approx 0.75$ T.
+For application of the source for feeding a magnetic trap, e.g.\ for neutron lifetime experiments with typical trapping potentials in the range $\left( 50-120\right) $\ $\mathrm{neV}$ (see current projects in refs.\ \cite {Ezhov/2014,Salvat/2014,Leung/2014,Ezhov/2009,Picker/2005}), it is interesting to study the dependence of $n_{\infty ,\mathrm{lfs}}$ on the upper bound of the trapped UCN energy spectrum.
+Figure $6$ shows this dependence, for traps with $n=12$ and again with the cylindrical section made of Be with $f=3\times 10^{-5}$, respectively $f=2\times 10^{-4}$.
+Values are calculated using eq.\ \ref{n_inf} with the potential $\widetilde{V }-V_{\mathrm{He}}$ set to different values starting from $60$\ $\mathrm{neV}$ and increased in steps of $20$\ $\mathrm{neV}$.
+We see that, the lower $ \widetilde{V}$, the lower will be the magnetic field needed to optimize the UCN density.
+The reason is that lowering $\widetilde{V}$ reduces wall collisional losses due to the energy dependence of $\overline{\mu }\left( E\right) $ defined in eq.\ \ref{mu} and due to wall hits occuring at a smaller rate, whereas the effective volume $\gamma ^{\prime }$ decreases quickly with $V_{\mathrm{m}R}$ for a low-energy UCN spectrum (see Table $1$ ).
+The solid curves in Fig.\ $6$ tell us that, for the converter vessel coated with an excellent Be mirror, $f=3\times 10^{-5}$, the multipole magnet will offer some advantage only for not too low UCN cutoff energy.
+However, for a more realistic situation, $f=2\times 10^{-4}$, gains due to the magnet are rather significant even for low-energy UCN spectra.
+For example, for feeding an external trap with trapping depth $60$\ $\mathrm{neV} $, it will improve $n_{\infty ,\mathrm{lfs}}$ by a factor $2$ at $ B_{R}\approx 0.8$\ $\mathrm{T}$.
+With increasing trapping depth the gain increases, e.g.\ to a factor $3.2$ at $B_{R}\approx 1.8$\ $\mathrm{T}$ for $ V_{\mathrm{trap}}=120$\ $\mathrm{neV}$.